vkharge/CKA/docs/02-Core-Concepts/19-Services.md

 In this section we will take a look at **`services`** in kuberentes

 ## Services
-- Kubernetes Services enables communication between various components within an outside of the application.
+- Kubernetes Services enables communication between various components such as group of POD services within and also allows external outside users to access the application.
+Thus services enable loose coupling between micro services in our application.

   ![srv1](../../images/srv1.PNG)